thoth-tech/handbook/docs/company/reports/t2-2022/splashkit-report.md

 - Revised build process has been implemented allowing for a faster incremental build process with the implementation of a `Makefile`
 - Documentation covering source code style and convention has been authored

-The team recognised and prioritised the necessity of cross-platform application support, especially with the goal of this software executing on a RaspberryPi.
+The team recognised and prioritised the necessity of cross-platform application support early on, especially considering the goal for this software to be executed using RaspberryPi, a Linux system.
 This ensured the following tasks:

-- Support for Windows, macOS and Linux has been completed
+- Support for Windows, macOS and Linux was prioritised and has been completed
-- Further stability added through identification and resolution of previously undetected bugs
+- Further cross-platform compatibility added through identification and resolution of previously undetected bugs

-New features have been implemented such as:
+Good time and task management has been a crucial aspect of this teams success.
+Each member has selected a task to implement a new feature:

-- Database class and methods to interact with MySQL database tables
+- Database class and methods to interact with MySQL database tables - Zac Brydon
-- Ability to add a rating to games (ratings are stored in the database)
+- Ability to add a rating to games (ratings are stored in the database) - Riley Dellios
-- Play time durations of each game (durations are stored in the database)
+- Play time durations of each game (durations are stored in the database) - Zac & Riley
-- A full re-design of the Options menu to comply with the standardised architecture, alllowing for
+- A full re-design of the Options menu to comply with the standardised architecture - Anthony George
-- New, dynamically generating 'Credits' screen
+- New, dynamically generating 'Credits' screen - Lachlan Foy
-- New, dynamically generating 'About' screen
+- New, dynamically generating 'About' screen - Richard Douglas-Denton

+The above features have been thoughtfully designed and implemented to allow for future development to easily adapat to the architecture.

+The design of the Arcade Machine architecture demands dependancy on other Thoth Tech repositories to operate correctly.
+One of these repos is the [arcade-games](https://github.com/thoth-tech/arcade-games) repository.
+As the designs show, the Arcade Machine fetches new games from this repo on startup, requiring several things:

+- Validation to ensure the content being downloaded is not malicious
+- Validation to ensure the config.txt file has been included and completed
+- Validation to ensure the content being downloaded contains pre-compiled executables (the Arcade Machine does not apply builds)

+To accomodate this, we have developed and tested through the use of 'GitHub Actions':

+- Automated Validation of contributed games
-- Automated cross-platform game build scripts have been completed
+- Automated cross-platform game compilation scripts have also been completed.

+- Creation of automated Arcade Machine startup scripts for RaspberryPi
+- Modification of `splashkit/skm` to accomodate Raspbian OS
 - Team was able run the Arcade Machine software on physical hardware

 - Documentation has been partially added, but still needs more work